Guide to Routine Hospice Care: Quality End-of-Life Support

 Routine hospice care is typically recommended when the patient is no longer responding to curative treatments and has a prognosis of six months or less.
 This level of care is designed to provide comfort and support during the end-of-life process, focusing on symptom management rather than curative efforts.

 Eligibility is determined based on the patient’s medical condition and overall health status, ensuring that hospice care is appropriate for their needs.
 It’s a decision made with great care, considering the physical, emotional, and spiritual well-being of the patient.
+For those seeking spiritual support, a hospice chaplain can be an invaluable part of the care team.

 Referral Process